 There is good news for all of you red wine drinkers out there!
 Research has shown that a compound in red wine called polyphenols increases a species of bacteria that has been shown to have a positive impact on the health of our gut

-Exercise, Stress, & Sleep
+Exercise, Stress, and Sleep

 Exercise: Increasing evidence suggests that regular aerobic activity (brisk physical activity that is associated with an increase in breathing), produces favorable changes in the composition of the microbiome that promote gut health.